IndreSaveike/TELIA_Baigiamasis_Darbas/README.md

   # Test Scenario 2: Product Buy Flow.

-  ## Test Case 2.1: Verify that the user can add a product to the cart.
+  ## Test Case 2.1: Verify that the user can order the product.

   ## Pre-condition:
    -  Ensure that the user has opened the page: [https://www.telia.lt/privatiems].